MTlyx/CTF-Writeups/PWNME-2023/crypto/Just a XOR/README.md

 ![XOR.png](image/XOR.png)

-The main things are going to use is :
+The main things we are going to use are:

 ```
 A = (A ^ B) ^ B